lincolnyouree/Yellow-Slotmachine/README.md

 ## Pseudocode:

+* Click spin button to spin the slots.
+* Standard bet deducted from running total.
+* Game Over notification when running total reaches 0.
+* Payout into running total and display confetti when the same image appears in all three slots.

 # User Experience
 ## User Persona #1:

-* about user 1
+Paul is an aging singer-songwriter who enjoys cartoons, LSD, and the occasional trip down Penny, rather, memory lane.
+Paul has an upcoming show at a rundown casino in Cripple Creek and knows he will have some time to kill after his set.

 ## User Persona #2:

-* about user 2
+Ringo often gets lost and finds himself playing slot machines for no apparent reason.
+He really enjoys singing.

 ## Minimum Viable Product:
 * As a user, I should be able to click on a button to simulate a spin.
-* As a user, I should be able to keep a running total of my points.
+* As a user, I should be able to keep a running total of my money.
-* As a user, I should be able to see how many spins I have remaining.
 * As a user, I should be paid the correct amount when I win a spin.
 * As a user, I should see a message after each spin indicating whether I have won, lost, or can spin again.
 * As a user, I should see confetti and a winning message when I win a spin.

 ## Stretch Goals:
-* Increase/decrease bet amount.
+* Increase and decrease bet amount.
 * Allow user to choose theme.
+* Have music playing for the duration of gameplay.
+* Spinning reels.
+* Asynchronous timer to make slots appear at different increments.